knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestDocumentCollection.md

 # Test `/rest/documents` collection

 ## Retrieve documents by external ID
-To add file metadata we first create:
+To find documents we first create:

   - a document with external ID: [`first-external-id`](- "#externalId1");
   - and a document with external ID: [`second-external-id`](- "#externalId2").